Kristina01111000/lavendersite/README.md

 next year she will have a digital file for all of the plants (images of plants are her plants, not from other places)

-stopped the store, disconnected from paypal send update and invoice for the rest of the year
+stopped the store, disconnected from paypal send update and invoice for the rest of the year -> done